MechanisM/moar/README.md

-# MoarThumbnails
+# Moar Thumbnails

 Easy thumbnails for everyone.

-See the documentation in `docs/build/html`.
+See the documentation in `docs/build/index.html`.